 The study came from researchers at the University of Occupation and Environmental Health in Kitakyushu City, Japan, and was published online in the Environmental Health Perspective.
 They looked at data from 56 countries that produced or imported asbestos and counted the number of mesothelioma deaths.
 Another 33 countries supplied info on their asbestos use but had no data regarding the number of mesothelioma deaths.

 “Our most important finding is the magnitude of unreported mesothelioma in countries that use asbestos at substantial levels but report no cases of the disease,” said the study’s co-author Ken Takahashi, MD.

-The study cloncludes that nearly 15-20% of all mesothelioma cases goes unreported.
-Authors also estimated that Russia, Kazakhstan, China, India, and Thailand would have the highest 15-year mesothelioma mortality rate because of their asbestos use in the years after the mineral's dangers came to light in developed countries.
+The study concludes that nearly 15-20% of all mesothelioma cases go unreported.
+Authors also estimated that Russia, Kazakhstan, China, India, and Thailand would have the highest 15-year mesothelioma mortality rate because of their asbestos use in the years after the mineral’s dangers came to light in developed countries.